 Another place to seek a referral to an experienced personal injury lawyer is through other lawyers you know.
 Lawyers commonly refer cases to one another, and most lawyers will know someone else who handles plaintiffs' personal injury cases.
 As with referrals from friends or coworkers, however, do not simply take another lawyer's referral as the final word.

 Most local bar associations have referral services in which the names of lawyers are available, arranged by legal specialty.
 There is a wide variation in the quality of lawyer referral services, however, even though they are supposed to be approved by the state bar association.
-Some lawyer referral services carefully screen attorneys and list only those attorneys with particular qualifications and a certain amount of past experience, while other services will list any attorney in good standing with the state bar who maintains liability insurance.
+Some lawyer referral services carefully screen attorneys and list only those with particular qualifications and a certain amount of past experience, while other services will list any attorney in good standing with the state bar, as long as the attorney maintains liability insurance.
 Before you choose a lawyer referral service, ask what its qualifications are for including an attorney and how carefully lawyers are screened.

 To find out whether a lawyer is right for you, sit down with the lawyer to discuss your claim and possible ways of handling it.
 Bring copies of all your documents: police report, medical records and bills, income loss information, and all correspondence with the insurance company.
 Most lawyers do not charge anything for an initial consultation.
 But before you meet with a lawyer, find out whether he or she will charge you for the first interview.
 If the lawyer wants to charge you just for discussing whether or not to take your case, go somewhere else.

 After you tell the lawyer generally what your case is about, there are a few basic things you'll want to find out from the lawyer: